-The Internet has become one of the major venues for the sharing of culture and knowledge.
+The Internet has become a major venue for the sharing of culture and knowledge.
 A growing body of primary source material is being created digitally and distributed on the web.
-Yet because of the Internet’s fluid nature, often pages or entire sites can change or disappear without leaving a trace.
-This becomes a larger problem as governments, civil society, and businesses reduce or phase out printed products in favour of online versions, more and more information is "born digital".
-As this information often exists in no other form, the loss of the digital version means the completely loss of the content.
-There is thus a growing awareness of the need to track and archive web content, both as a record of our time and to recreate the web experience for future analyses.
+Yet because of the Internet’s fluid nature, often pages or entire websites can change or disappear without leaving a trace.
+In the Pacific Islands region, the ephemeral nature of the Internet is further compounded by the fact that governments, civil society, and businesses continue to actively phase out printed products in favor of online-only versions.
+In these cases, the loss of the digital version means a complete loss of information.
+There is thus an ongoing need to track and archive web content, both as a historical record of this time and to recreate the web experience as it existed in this moment.

 Web archiving refers to the activities of selecting, capturing, storing, preserving and managing access to snapshots of Internet resources over time.
-It is conceptually the same as libraries and archives collecting and preserving printed material in the form of books, records, or audio-visual material.
+It is conceptually much the same work that is done by libraries and archives in collecting and preserving printed material in the form of books, printed records, or audio-visual material.
 Web archiving enables current and future researchers to have access to this new form of publishing and societal engagement.

 Archiving of Pacific Island websites is currently being actively undertaken by University of Hawaiʻi at Mānoa's Hawaiian and Pacific Collections, the National Library of New Zealand, and the National Library of Australia.
 Since December 2012 these three institutions have been collaboratively working towards best practice and a complementary approach to Pacific web archiving.

 Librarians in the Hawaiian and Pacific Collections at the University of Hawaii Manoa (UHM) have organized the Web Archiving Project of Hawaii and the Pacific Islands.
 Supported by the Archive-It project through the Internet Archive, this team has begun to build an archive of websites for the future use of our research community.